Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Keep Wasps, Hornets, and Bees Out of Your Pool

-This article is a professional guide to keeping stinging pests like wasps, hornets, and bees from landing into your pool.
-By using the recommended products and methods listed throughout this DIY guide you will get complete control of wasp and bees infestations.
-Follow the steps to remove these stinging pests, but to also prevent future reinfestations in your yard and pool.
+This article is a professional guide to keeping stinging pests like wasps, hornets, and bees from landing in your pool.
+You will get complete control of wasp and bee infestations by using the recommended products and methods listed throughout this DIY guide.
+Follow the steps to remove these stinging pests and prevent future reinfestations in your yard and pool.

 For homeowners with pools in their yards, summertime often means lounging by the pool or just spending time outside soaking up as much sun as possible.
 It also means facing consistent bees, wasps, and hornets flying around and floating in your pool water.
-This leads many homeowners to asking themselves the question "how do I keep getting bees, wasps, or hornets in my pool?"
-The warm summer weather means that these stinging pests are seeking out water sources, which your pool readily provides.
+This leads many homeowners to ask themselves the question, "How do I keep getting bees, wasps, or hornets in my pool?"
+The warm summer weather means these stinging pests seek water sources, which your pool readily provides.

 From multiple cleaning efforts to possible home infestation, the main reason to keep wasps, bees, and hornets away from your property is because of their stingers.
 Unlike bees, wasps and hornets can sting multiple times without perishing.
 The best way to avoid unwanted stings and pests in your pool is to repel them from the yard by following the steps and recommended products throughout this DIY guide.